alexcarl98/Ring_Runner/docs/20240219_playtest_log.md

 ### Obstacles and Objects
 The player must evade obstacles and survive for as long as possible:
 - **Springs** Jumping on springs with the same color as donuts icing will give the player an extra jump
-- **NOT YET IMPLEMENTED-Spikes** If you land on a spike, you die.
+- **Spikes** If you land on a spike, you die.
-- **NOT YET IMPLEMENTED-Spike wall** running into a spike wall will kill you.
 - **NOT YET IMPLEMENTED-Ramps** Rolling down a ramp will speed the player up and give them some air time.
 - **NOT YET IMPLEMENTED-Platforms** can jump onto platforms with springs.
 Platforms and ramps go hand in hand.
-  - *Idea*
 - **NOT YET IMPLEMENTED-Coins** Thinking of having coins to help guide the player

 ## What Happened During the Playtest
-I decided to change something about the control scheme.
-Instead of making a jump button, that was separate from the d-pad, I made 'up' the jump button.
+After some adjustments, I had a friend of mine (who never played it before) try it out with the new controls.
+It seems like they were able to grasp it fairly well.
+I also started the game out with a single color donut, rather than the dual colored donut.

 ### What was working?
-I think the moments mid-air still felt pretty fun.
-I have ofcourse nixxed the original difficulty as springs of a different color no longer kill you.
-However, I did begin to feel like There was more potential for a universal appeal.
+I think I'm going to stick with the new controls for now.
+The spikes were also starting to work

 ### What is not working as I intend it (Challenges to be solved?)
-I'm still not 100% certain about how the controls feel.
-I do think using a new control scheme helped me play the game from a fresh perspective.
-I imagine this would be how people just trying out my game for the first time would feel.
-So I'll need some feedback from my peers who have played it on whether this is more intuitive or not.

 ### What will I try next?